fan-town/fan-town/README.md

 Inspired by [@title-town](https://github.com/title-town)

 This page was made to recongnize all of the BIGGEST fans of Pony Town.
 This was only made for enjoyment purposes, send a request [here](https://fantown.atabook.org) if youd like to submit someone or yourself!
+You can also use the request area to get someone removed, for a valid reason.

 🍎